 was also amended on December 6, 1984 to dedicate 2.5 cents of the motor fuels tax to transportation capital

-improvement purposes and on December 7, 2000 to dedicate 9 cents of the motor fuel tax, petroleum products
+improvement purposes.
+On December 7, 2000, it was amended to dedicate 9 cents of the motor fuel tax, petroleum products

-the existing motor fuel tax for transportation capital improvement purposes.
+the motor fuel tax for transportation capital improvement purposes.

 Original 1984 Legislation